-2009 2009 2009 \$ '000 Budget Actual Variance

-REVENUES (continued)

-Capital Grants & Contributions

-F

-Council has brought to account \$57.9M of contributed assets in 2008/09 arising from major development activity within the City as a number of these development involve the provision of public infrastructure benefits with the control and ownership of these assets being vested with Council.

-Council was successful in receiving a number of unbudgeted capital grants during 2008/09.
-The major grants received are listed below:

-The Federal Government approved a \$3.5M grant towards the construction of the Ryde Community & Sports Centre at ELS Hall Park .
-Council received the 1st instalment of this grant of \$1.75M in 2008/09.
-The Federal Government provided one-off funding of \$381K as part of the Regional and Local Community Infrastructure Program for ready to proceed community infrastructure projects.
-These funds were put towards the Field of Mars walking trails project

-Council received additional grant funding under the Federal Government Roads to Recovery Program of \$221K for the reconstruction of Lakeside Avenue (Wingate Avenue to Hillview Street).

-Council had originally budgeted to receive \$10M in Section 94 Developer Contributions during 2008/09.
-As a result of the Global Financial Crisis, Council only received \$1.2M in cash contributions, which was below the original budget by \$8.7M.
-Council did receive Section 94 contributed assets to the value of \$1.7M

-Note 16.
-Material Budget Variations (continued)

-2009 2009 2009 \$ '000 Budget Actual Variance

-EXPENSES

-Borrowing Costs

-Borrowing costs were \$363K less than originally budgeted.
+\$'000 2009 Budget 2009 Actual 2009 Variance EXPENSES Borrowing Costs Borrowing costs were \$363K less than originally budgeted.
 This was due to Council not acquiring any new loans during the financial year compared to those that were used to formulate the budget.
 Instead of taking up new loan funds, Council funded the acquisition of land for the Ryde Integrated Traffic Solution from Internal Reserves.

-Depreciation & Amortisation

-U

-F

-Depreciation expense was \$3.469M more than originally budgeted.
+694 331 363 52% F Depreciation & Amortisation Depreciation expense was \$3.469M more than originally budgeted.
 Council's depreciation budget excludes depreciation for Council's Fleet - Motor Vehicles and Plant.
 Depreciation for Fleet is included in the plant hire recovery for these items classified as Materials & Contracts.
 Actual depreciation for Council's Fleet was \$987K and for the purposes of the Financial Statements has been transferred from Materials & Contracts to Depreciation.
 All Council assets (with the exception of land under roads) are valued at Fair Value.
 2008/09 is the first year that all these assets have the depreciation expense determined by utilising the decay method model outlined in the NSROC Asset Management Guidelines.

-Depreciation expense for 2008/09 was \$18.3 M.

-Net Losses from Disposal of Assets

-U

-The Global Financial Crisis (GFC) and the associated ongoing volatility in financial markets has impacted on Council's structured investments, particularly CDOs.
+Depreciation expense for 2008/09 was \$18.3 M. 14,832 18,301 (3,469) (23%) U Net Losses from Disposal of Assets The Global Financial Crisis (GFC) and the associated ongoing volatility in financial markets has impacted on Council's structured investments, particularly CDOs.
 Council has sustained losses of \$3.9 M in respect 3 CDOs which were originally AAA or AA rated that have since defaulted.
 These have been reported to Council in detail as part of Council's monthly Investment Report.
-This loss has been funded from Council's \$8M Financial Security Reserve (created from interest earned on Council investments) to limit any impact associated with the GFC.
+This loss has been funded from Council's \$8M Financial Security Reserve (created from interest earned on Council investments) to limit any impact associated with the GFC. - 4,096 (4,096) o% U remaining funds.

-Notes to the Financial Statements for the financial year ended 30 June 2009

-Note 17.
-Statement of Developer Contributions
+Note 17 Statement of Developer Contributions

 Council recovers contributions, raises levies & enters into planning agreements on development works that are subject to a development consent issued by Council.

-All contributions must be spent/utilised for the specific purpose they were levied and any interest applicable to unspent funds must be attributed to remaining funds.
+All contributions must be spent/utilised for the specific purpose they were levied and any interest applicable to unspent funds must be attributed to